//Research Suggests Potential Breakthrough in Future E-liquid Classifications

 By Grant O’Connell, Strategic Science and Policy Engagement Director

-Science underpins the quality and safety of all our next generation products.
+Science underpins the quality of all our next generation products.

 That’s why it’s important that both ourselves and the wider industry evaluate the scientific methods we use to assess our products and find ways to improve them.